AggregatorX/AggregatorX.jl/design.md

 This friendly file solves whatever problems you might have:D. Just kidding, it is just a script that contains all the commands needed to run the whole optimization procedure.
 All you need to do is changed the system description file.

+# Software design

-# The AggregatorX type hierarchy
+## The AggregatorX type hierarchy

 The AggregatorX software defines a set of new abstract and concrete types (The concrete types are akin to classes in other OO languages.
 Abstract types cannot be instantiated, but can be used for dispatching on functions).
 All the information about the system under analysis is stored in instances of these types.